-College of Computer and Information Science Associate Professor
+College of Computer and Information Science Professor, computer security and cryptography

 - Email: email@example.com